Aime07_final.dvi

 In this section, we present relevant work describing guideline formalization tools andapproaches for guideline versioning.

-For formalizing clinical guidelines into a guideline representation language (see [4] for an overview and comparison) various tools exist.
+[4] for an overview and comparison) various tools exist.
 We can classify such tools indocument-centric and model-centric tools.

 Markup-based tools utilize a document-centric approach.
 Thereby, the original guide-line document is systematically marked-up by the user in order to generate a semi-formal model of the marked text part.